 Prelude Systems, Inc. (Prelude) is a joint venture between the Corporation and Diakon Lutheran Social Ministries (Diakon).
 Prelude is an information technology services organization with a wide range of programs designed to support the information systems needs of Presbyterian Senior Living and Diakon as well as other health care and community service organizations.
-Presbyterian Senior Living's investment in Prelude is 50 percent as of December 31, 2021 and 2020, and is accounted for under the equity method of accounting.
-It is included in investments and totaled \$1,314,157 and \$1,226,715 as of December 31, 2021 and 2020, respectively.
-During 2021 and 2020, Presbyterian Senior Living incurred expenses related to Prelude of approximately \$3,839,131 and \$3,380,796, respectively, for information technology services provided by Prelude, of which \$220,480 and \$257,346 was included in accounts payable as of December 31, 2021 and 2020, respectively.
+Presbyterian Senior Living's investment in Prelude is 50% as of December 31, 2022 and 2021 and is accounted for under the equity method of accounting.
+It is included in investments and totaled \$1,597,665 and \$1,314,157 as of December 31, 2022 and 2021, respectively.
+During 2022 and 2021, Presbyterian Senior Living incurred expenses related to Prelude of approximately \$4,006,846 and \$3,839,131, respectively, for information technology services provided by Prelude, of which \$220,480 was included in accounts payable as of December 31, 2021.
+No amounts were payable as of December 31, 2022.